Amithat/hello_World_Round2/README.md

 # hello_World_Round2
-Perhaps this time we will get past setting up the account 😏
+Perhaps this time we will get past setting up the account. 😏 Attempting to do something more than nothing.